Scanner performs the following tasks:

 This results in a map of the company's resources that is of the same quality as the one done by white hat hackers when doing penetration testing.

-The vulnerability scanner will automatically reproduce each attack from the traffic.
+The scanner will automatically reproduce each attack from the traffic.
 This mechanism allows the detection of vulnerabilities that could have been exploited during the attack.

 For safety reasons, when reproducing attacks from requests, the authentication data (cookies, basic-auth, viewstate) is deleted.
 Correct operation of this functionality may require additional configuration from the application side.